Sakirat/Darey.io-pbl/project1.md

 sudo rm /var/www/projectlamp/index.php

 You can always recreate this page if you need to access the information again later.
+Congratulations!
+You have finished your very first REAL LIFE PROJECT by deploying a LAMP stack website in AWS Cloud!